 No fewer than four times between 1949 and 1969 had the Leicester City faithful seen their side fall at the final hurdle while bidding to win the oldest cup competition.
 In more recent years, however, they have been starved of even the hope of lifting the trophy, having not appeared in the last four since 1982, or indeed the Final for 52 years.

-So, for this current crop of players to achieve such a feat, makes it even more triumphant.
+So, for this current crop of players to have achieved such a feat, made it even more triumphant.
 The outpour of emotion at the full-time whistle was clear to see.
-Players sunk to their knees, overcome by the achievement, as they celebrated one of the most memorable days in the club’s 137-year history.
+Players sunk to their knees, overcome by the achievement, as they celebrated one of the most memorable days in the club’s 138-year history.

 “You don’t actually realise until you’re in that position quite how much it means to the club, the fans and yourself, and how big the occasion is.
 I’m so proud to have that winner’s medal, it’s amazing.”